-Polycythemia vera (PV) is a chronic blood cancer caused by an acquired gene mutation of the blood cells in the bone marrow, which creates an overproduction of blood cells, particularly red blood cells.
+Polycythemia Vera (PV) is a chronic blood malignancy caused by an acquired gene mutation of the blood-producing cells in the bone marrow, which creates an overproduction of blood cells, particularly red blood cells.
 White blood cells and platelets are often also increased.
 An excess amount of red blood cells can increase the blood viscosity (thickness), slowing blood flow.
-As blood flow is slowed, the risk blood clotting increases.
-Excess cells can grow in the spleen, causing it to become enlarged.
-PV is one of a group of rare blood cancers called myeloproliferative neoplasms (MPNs) that develop due to an acquired mutation in the DNA of the stem cells in the bone marrow.
+As blood flow is slowed, the risk of blood clotting increases.
+PV can also cause the spleen to become enlarged.
+PV is one of a group of rare bone marrow cancers called myeloproliferative neoplasms (MPNs) that develop due to an acquired mutation in the DNA of the stem cells in the bone marrow.
 Conversion to myelofibrosis or acute leukemia can occur.